 White Gumba is a site of retreat and spiritual pilgrimage for Tibetan Buddhists.
 Many people go to the monastery to participate in rituals including offering, prayer, and meditation.
 Many Tibetans consider the monastery to be a site of spiritual blessings and strength, and they think that walking around the stupa and chanting mantras might have a positive spiritual impact.

 White Gumba is also connected to a variety of Tibetan Buddhism-specific rites and customs.
 They include tsok, which entails participants exchanging food and beverages, and puja, which refers to ritual offerings.
-The monastery also holds a number of celebrations and ceremonies throughout the year, including the Butter Lamp Festival and Losar (the Tibetan New Year).
+The monastery also holds many celebrations and ceremonies throughout the year, including the Butter Lamp Festival and Losar (the Tibetan New Year).

 White Gumba has contributed significantly to the growth of Buddhism in Nepal in addition to its spiritual value.
 Many Nepalis have been introduced to Tibetan Buddhism through White Gumba, which has functioned as a center for its study and practice.